XRoemer/Alternative-BirdNet-Viewer/README.md

 Mark the files to be analyzed in the **detect** column
 Files will be analyzed with the current settings.
 The settings are equivalent to the ones of the BirdNet-Analyzer except the **merge_distance**.
 Detections with smaller time distances than the merge_distance are summarized.
+**cmd-lmb** to delete a detection

-By clicking on detections in the file-window the corresponding spectrogramm and detections windows will be opened.
+By clicking on detections in the file-window the corresponding spectrogram and detections windows will be opened.
+Clicking on an entry of the detections will zoom-in the spectrogram.